ismahaneyy/phase-4-project-taskmaster-app/README.md

 As a new user, I want to create an account on the application so that I can access its features.
 Given that I am on the Signup page
-Then I should see the Signup form with input fields for name, email, password, and confirm password When I fill out the Signup form with valid information, including a unique email address and a password that meets the application's password requirements
+Then I should see the Signup form with input fields for name, email, password, and confirm password When I fill out the Signup form with valid information, including a unique email address and a password that has more than 6 characters.
 And I click the "Sign up" button
-Then I should be redirected to the Login page with a success message indicating that my account has been created And I should receive a confirmation email to the email address I provided When I try to sign up with an email address that is already registered in the application Then I should see an error message indicating that the email address is already taken And when I try to sign up with a password that does not meet the application's password requirements Then I should see an error message indicating the password requirements and be asked to try again.
+Then I should be redirected to the Login page with a success message indicating that my account has been created And when I try to sign up with a password that does not meet the application's password requirements Then I should see an error message "failed to create a new account"

 2. Login